Frequently asked question about Linux Virtual Machines

 How much storage can I use with a virtual machine?

-Each data disk can be up to 1 TB.
+Each data disk can be up to 4 TB (4,095 GB).
 The number of data disks you can use depends on the size of the virtual machine.
 For details, see Sizes for Virtual Machines.

-An Azure storage account provides storage for the operating system disk and any data disks.
+Azure storage accounts can also provide storage for the operating system disk and any data disks.
 Each disk is a .vhd file stored as a page blob.
 For pricing details, see Storage Pricing Details.

 How can I access my virtual machine?